 In accordance with the provisions of ASC 740, we recognize in our consolidated financial statements the impact of a tax position if a tax return position or future tax position is "more likely than not" to prevail based on the facts and technical merits of the position.
 Tax positions that meet the "more likely than not" recognition threshold are measured at the largest amount of tax benefit that has a greater than fifty percent likelihood of being realized upon settlement.
 Our estimated liability for unrecognized tax benefits which is included in the "other non-current liabilities" line item in the accompanying consolidated financial statements is periodically assessed for adequacy and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits, and expiration of the statute of limitations.
 The actual benefits ultimately realized may differ from our estimates.
-As each audit is concluded, we record adjustments, if any, in our consolidated financial statements with regard to individual tax positions.
-We recognize us to adjust the recognition and measurement estimates with regard to individual tax positions.
+As each audit is concluded, we record adjustments, if any, in our consolidated financial statements.
+Additionally, in future periods, changes in facts, circumstances, and new information may require us to adjust the recognition and measurement estimates with regard to individual tax positions.
 We recognize changes in recognition and measurement estimates in the period in which the changes occur.